ChenYW68/ADCM/README.md

               )
 }
 #--------------------------------------------------------------------------------------
-#                 The formula for additive mdoels
+#                 The formula for additive models
 #--------------------------------------------------------------------------------------
 # the list of parameters for the nonlinear part
 bs <- " 'cc' "; k <- 5